KGQA/leaderboard/dbpedia/lcquad.md

-#### No gold entity or relation provided as input.
+### Leaderboard for systems which do not require gold entity and/or relation as input
-#### Some systems do entity and relation linking themselves, while others use an off the shelf EL/RL system.

 |      Model / System       | Year |Precision|Recall| F1  |Language|                                        Reported by                                        |